 Wage garnishment is a legal process that allows a creditor to take a portion of a person’s wages directly from their employer in order to pay off a debt.
-It can be a stressful and financially difficult experience, as it can significantly reduce a person’s take-home pay.
-If you are facing wage garnishment and are struggling to make ends meet, you may be wondering if bankruptcy can help stop the garnishment.
+It can be a stressful and financially difficult experience, as it significantly reduces a person’s take-home pay.
+If you are facing wage garnishment and are struggling to make ends meet, you may be wondering if bankruptcy can help stop it.

 The short answer is yes, bankruptcy can stop wage garnishment in most cases.
 When you file for bankruptcy, an automatic stay goes into effect.
 The automatic stay is a legal injunction that prevents creditors from taking any collection actions, including wage garnishment.
-This means that if you are currently having your wages garnished, the garnishment should stop once you file for bankruptcy.
-Learn more about us.
+This means that if you are currently having your wages garnished, it should stop once you file for bankruptcy.

 There are a few exceptions to this rule, however.
 Some types of debts, such as child support and alimony payments, are not covered by the automatic stay and can continue to be garnished even after you file for bankruptcy.
 In addition, the automatic stay does not apply to certain government agencies, such as the Internal Revenue Service (IRS) and state tax agencies, which can continue to garnish your wages for unpaid taxes.